 - Incorporate and align secondary and postsecondary education elements,

 - Include academic and CTE content in a coordinated, non-duplicative progression of courses,

 - Offer the opportunity, where appropriate, for secondary students to acquire postsecondary credits, and

 - Lead to an industry-recognized credential or certificate at the postsecondary level, or an associate or baccalaureate degree.
-Each local recipient of Perkins funds must offer at least one career and technical program of study.
+Each local recipient of Perkins funds must offer at least one career and technical Program of Study.

-Download the Rigorous Programs of Study Handbook
+Rigorous Programs of Study Handbook (13.3 MB .pdf)